-Short-term targets for the chief executive officer are fixed by the chairman of the Board, while the targets for the other members of Executive Management are fixed by the chief executive officer.
+Short-term targets for the chief executive officer are fixed by the chair of the Board, while the targets for the other members of Executive Management are fixed by the chief executive officer.
 The Chairmanship evaluates the degree of achievement for each member of Executive Management based on input from the chief executive officer.

 The long-term incentive programme is designed to promote the collective performance of Executive Management and align the interests of executives and shareholders.
 It further ensures a balance between short-term achievements and long-term thinking.
-It may result in a maximum payout per year equal to 12 months' fixed base salary plus pension contribution.
+It may result in a maximum payout per year equal to 24 months' fixed base salary plus pension contribution.

 Each year in January the Board decides whether to establish a long-term incentive programme for that calendar year.
-The long-term incentive programme is based on an annual calculation of economic value creation as compared to the budgeted performance for the year and on sales compared to the budgeted target for the year.
+The long-term incentive programme is based on the degree of achievement of the planned economic value creation and on the degree of achievement of the planned level of sales growth.

-For executives the pool operates with a yearly maximum allocation per participant equal to 12 months' fixed base salary plus pension contribution.
+Aligned with Novo Nordisk's long-term financial targets, the calculation of economic value creation is based on reported operating profit after tax reduced by a weighted average cost of capital (WACC)-based return requirement on average invested capital.
+For executives the LTIP operates with a yearly maximum share allocation per executive equal to 18 months' fixed base salary plus pension contribution for the chief executive officer and 13.5 months’ fixed base salary plus pension contribution for the executive vice presidents.
 The Board of directors determines at the beginning of each year the maximum allocation per participant for the given year.